pcadmanbosse/ecologi/README.md

 The dataset is relatively large and takes a lot of front-end processing to display.
 Therefore, should I change the api, I would make it already aggregate the data by day before sending it to the front-end (which would make the data change from +- 300.000 points to less than 1000).

+Given more time, I would also change the way I handle the x axis scale, to show a different granularity based on the zoom level (for instance, showing months rather than days when viewing a whole year);